Cotoneaster: Wildlife value

 Cotoneaster species are used as larval food plants by some Lepidoptera species including grey dagger, mottled umber, short-cloaked moth, winter moth, and hawthorn moth.
 The flowers attract bees and butterflies and the fruits are eaten by birds.

-Although relatively few species are native there, in the UK and Ireland, Cotoneaster species are used, along with the related genus Pyracantha, as a valuable source of nectar when often the bees have little other forage in the June gap.
-Bees adore Cotoneaster.
+Although only a single species is native there, in the UK and Ireland, Cotoneaster species are, along with the related genus Pyracantha, a source of nectar.
 The red berries are also highly attractive to blackbirds and other thrushes.

 Cultivation and uses

 Cotoneasters are very popular garden shrubs, grown for their attractive habit and decorative fruit.
 Some cultivars are of known parentage, such as the very popular Cotoneaster × watereri Exell (Waterer's cotoneaster; C. frigidus × C. salicifolius), while others are of mixed or unknown heritage.